 Living in France?
 Here’s a list of all the French public holidays you need to know in 2020, as well as other important dates to make a note of on your calendar.

 Whether you’re living in France or just visiting, below is a list of important French holidays to mark on your calendar.
-Many businesses in France close for French national holidays (or French bank holidays), although some shopping centres and grocers may stay open on French holidays, even if only for half a day, particularly in larger cities.
+Many businesses in France close for French national holidays (or French bank holidays), although some shopping centers and grocers may stay open on French holidays, even if only for half a day, particularly in larger cities.

-France observes 11 French public holidays each year, however, only May Day is classed as a statutory (paid) holiday in France; the entitlement to other paid French holidays and the conditions for working on French national holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so check the French holiday calendar when looking for jobs in France.
+France observes 11 French public holidays each year, however, only May Day is classed as a paid statutory holiday in France; the entitlement to other paid French holidays and the conditions for working on French national holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so check the French holiday calendar when looking for jobs in France.

 If a national holiday in France falls on a Sunday, the following Monday is usually given as a French holiday.
 If a national holiday in France falls on a Saturday, however, no extra day is given during the week.
 When French holiday dates fall on a Tuesday or Thursday, employees in France commonly make a ‘bridge’ holiday (faire le pont), creating a very long weekend.
 Some businesses may opt to close completely during a bridge holiday in France.
 You can see which French bank holidays coincide with the top French festivals, as it’s a great reason to travel the country and experience French food and culture.